andrew-murray/tabit/README.md

 tabit is inspired by the Desktop application [Hydrogen](http://hydrogen-music.org/) and provides an importer for that format.

 ## Demo

+Use it live at [https://andrew-murray.github.io/tabit/example](https://andrew-murray.github.io/tabit/example)

 https://github.com/user-attachments/assets/3942b656-f02a-4a1d-8141-a3f68dfd12ce
-Or use it live at [https://andrew-murray.github.io/tabit/example](https://andrew-murray.github.io/tabit/example)

 ## Features